KyleTotorica/Azure-Sentinel-Threat-Hunting-Lab/README.md

 Goal - Build a cloud based home lab through Microsoft Azure where I create and configure a VM to where it is open to the public, acting as a honeypot.
 Utilize SIEM tools such as Sentinel to monitor attacker activity and gain information on real attackers.
 Tools - Azure Virtual Machine, log analytics, Microsoft Sentinel(Azure SIEM), Threat detection workflows

+Here Is a hand drawn diagram of what my environment setup looks like.
+I used this for reference before I began the actual lab setup.

 Azure Setup and VM Configuration
 1. In Azure, created new resource groups so all of my materials from the lab are organized in one place
 2. Created a new windows virtual machine which would function as a honeypot for attackers around the net, configured its size, region, network settings, and authentication methods